erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.8.1 No breaking changes

+- Closes issue #1: Select issue with id === 0
+- MaterialBox can set height, passes attributes to wrapped image element

 v0.8.0 No breaking changes

 - `FileInput` component can specify `class` property on the `div` wrapper (default `col s12`) and `contentClass` property on the file input element.